valantonini/AStar/README.md

     var worldGrid = new WorldGrid(tiles)
     var pathfinder = new PathFinder(worldGrids, pathfinderOptions);

-    // The following are equivalent
+    // The following are equivalent:

+    // matrix indexing
     Position[] path = pathfinder.FindPath(new Position(0, 0), new Position(0, 2));

+    // point indexing
     Point[] path = pathfinder.FindPath(new Point(0, 0), new Point(2, 0));
 ```